KhuramKhalid/lilliput/README.md

-lilliput
+Lilliput
 ========

-Java EE servlet container that extends your code to be a server
+Java EE servlet container that extends your code to be a server.

+[Proposal in progress]